AdobeDocs/campaign-standard.en/help/api/using/managing-services-and-subscriptions.md

 ```

-It returns the newly created service with the updates attributes.
+It returns the newly created service with the updated attributes.

 ```